tlreni54/portfolio/README.md

 **Automated Revenue Reports**

 Developed and implemented an automated solution to collect, organize, clean, and visualize revenue data for the Higg FEM program using **Python**.
-This data-driven approach provided an efficient, hassle-free way of gathering data from multiple sources, internal and external, to capture a simple and clear picture of the progress the program is making for the executive team.
+This data-driven approach provided an efficient, hassle-free way of gathering data from multiple sources, internal and external, to design valuable insights on the progress the program for the executive team.

 ![Example Revenue Report](/assets/revenue_report_ss.jpg)